 How do will you remember the tenth anniversary?
 This Sunday, I will do what I always done, go to the same church that I prayed in that afternoon and light a candle for those lost and those families who have suffered and , thank god, that while emotionally, that day will always be with me that I survived and so did my closet friends.

-So as we remember the victims, their families and the heroes of September 11, I leave with you photos I took this week of the construction of the new building as it soars to the sky.
+So as we remember the victims, their families and the heroes of September 11, I leave with you photos I took ten years ago on the tenth anniversary of the construction of the new building as it soars to the sky.